I Have No Mouth, and I Must Scream (video game): Reception

 According to Charles Ardai of Computer Gaming World, I Have No Mouth, and I Must Scream was a commercial failure.
-Joe Pearce of The Dreamers Guild recalled that it was "a critical success but only a modest seller."
+Joe Pearce of The Dreamers Guild recalled that it was "a critical success but only a modest seller".

 The game has an aggregate score of 77% at GameRankings, based on four reviews.
 Most reviews acclaimed the game's content and its mature presentation of ethical issues.
-The game was praised by Computer Player and Electronic Entertainment for its "nightmarish graphics, high-quality audio and troubling ethical dilemmas add up to a combination of the entertaining and the profound that could prove to be the foundation of an important gaming subgenre in the future," and asking "a lot from you in terms of the psychological and ethical choices you'll make during game play.
+The game was praised by Computer Player and Electronic Entertainment for its "nightmarish graphics, high-quality audio and troubling ethical dilemmas add up to a combination of the entertaining and the profound that could prove to be the foundation of an important gaming subgenre in the future", and asking "a lot from you in terms of the psychological and ethical choices you'll make during game play.
 For those familiar with Ellison's prolific writings, the moral dilemmas will come as no surprise."
-According to Computer Games Strategy Plus, "without appearing didactic, Ellison has the ability to hit us squarely in the face with a mirror reflecting the sorry lot that we humans have become. (...)
+According to Computer Games Strategy Plus, "without appearing didactic, Ellison has the ability to hit us squarely in the face with a mirror reflecting the sorry lot that we humans have become. [...]
 In the mode of Franz Kafka, we are meant to be touched or changed in some way by this work, for what else is the purpose of art?"
-T. Liam McDonald of PC Gamer US wrote "there are moments that challenge and disturb, and this gives the characters and setting much more psychological depth than we've seen in any computer game to date."
+T. Liam McDonald of PC Gamer US wrote that "there are moments that challenge and disturb, and this gives the characters and setting much more psychological depth than we've seen in any computer game to date".
 He summed up his review by writing: "Ultimately, I Have No Mouth isn't for everyone.
 But if you've been searching for an adventure that's both thoughtful and entertaining, and if you're fond of Ellison's disturbing fiction, it's a must."